Our mission is to empower pediatric cancer experts poised for the next big discovery with the knowledge, data, and tools to reach it.

 Deepa has a background in software engineering and design and received a Master's in Human-Computer Interaction from Indiana University-Indianapolis, where she focused on creating interactive experiences for museums and user-centered approaches for data analysis in the context of fluid research.

 Jen O’Malley (Scientific Community Manager)

-Before joining the Data Lab, she was a member of Alex’s Lemonade Stand Foundation’s (ALSF) Special Events team.
-Jen received her Bachelor of Arts in English, followed by her Master of Arts in Public Relations and Communications from Hofstra University.
+Jen received her Bachelor of Arts in English and her Master of Arts in Public Relations and Communications from Hofstra University.

 Chante Bethell (Biological Data Analyst)

 Chante joined the Data Lab in 2019 as one of the team's Biological Data Analysts.
 Since then, she has contributed to analyses for the Open Pediatric Brain Tumor Atlas project and external single-cell RNA-sequencing projects, worked on refine.bio example analyses for users who visit the Data Lab's refine.bio resource, and assisted with carrying out training workshops.

 Before joining the Data Lab, Chante received her Bachelor of Science in Bioinformatics at Rowan University, where her research interests included functional motifs in the proteome.